monsonite/SIMPL/README.md

 1o and 0o can be replaced with h and l (HIGH and LOW)

+47d10{h100ml1000m}

-47l Initially set LED pin low
+47dl Initially set LED pin low

-10{h200ml200m}      Flash the LED
+10{h200ml200m}      Flash the LED 10 times  200mS on, 1200mS off

+Audio Tones, connect a small speaker to the output pin - use u the microsecond delay function

 1000{1o250u0o250u}  Create a short audio tone on pin 47

 100{14sp}    Take 100 ADC samples on pin 14 (AN0) and print them out

 10 11+p      Add 10 and 11 and print the result

+Maths operators +  - * and / are recognised

+Logic operators & | ^ and ~  (AND OR XOR NOT) are recognised

 ;		Upper case letters are used to define Users "words"